 Purple shampoo is one of the easiest and most effective ways to tone yellow hair.
 Since purple is opposite to yellow on the color wheel, it neutralizes brassy tones.
 Simply swap your regular shampoo for a purple one a few times a week.

-Expert Tip: According to Guy Tang, a celebrity hairstylist, “If your hair is brassy, don’t panic!
-There are easy ways to correct it.
-Use a purple or blue-based toner to neutralize the unwanted yellow or orange tones”.
+Expert Tip: Celebrity hairstylist Guy Tang advises, “If your hair is brassy, don’t panic!
+Use a purple or blue-based toner to neutralize the unwanted yellow or orange tones.”

-Purple shampoo is best for hair that’s more yellow than orange.
-I used it consistently after my bleach fiasco, and within a week, I saw a noticeable improvement in the yellow tones.
+Personal Anecdote: I used purple shampoo consistently after my bleach fiasco, and within a week, I saw a noticeable improvement in the yellow tones.
 Just be careful not to overuse it, or your hair might end up with a lavender tint!

 2. Blue Shampoo for Orange Tones